 Many components, subassemblies and modules necessary for the manufacture or integration of our products are obtained from a sole supplier or a limited group of suppliers.
 For example, we depend on a small private company for certain video encoding chips which are incorporated into several new products.
-Our reliance on sole or limited suppliers, particularly foreign suppliers, and our increased reliance on subcontractors involves several risks, including a potential inability to obtain an adequate supply of required components, subassemblies or modules and reduced control over pricing, quality and timely delivery of components, subassemblies or modules.
+Our reliance on sole or limited suppliers, particularly foreign suppliers, and our increased reliance on subcontractors involves several risks, including a potential inability to obtain an adequate supply of required components, subassemblies or modules and reduced control over pricing, quality and timely delivery of components, subassemblies or modules and reduced control over pricing, quality and timely delivery of components, subassemblies or modules.
 In particular, certain optical components have in the past been in short supply and are available only from a small number of suppliers, including sole source suppliers.
 While we expend resources to qualify additional component sources, consolidation of suppliers in the industry and the small number of viable alternatives have limited the results of these efforts.
 We do not generally maintain long-term agreements with any of our suppliers.
 Managing our supplier and contractor relationships is particularly difficult during time periods in which we introduce new products and during time periods in which demand for our products is increasing, especially if demand increases more quickly than we expect.
 Furthermore, from time to time we assess our relationship with our contract manufacturers.
 In 2003, we entered into a three-year agreement with Plexus Services Corp. as our primary contract manufacturer.
 This agreement has automatic annual renewals unless prior notice is given and has been renewed until October 2007.